Integrality of twisted L-values of elliptic curves: Introduction

 \subsubsection{Acknowledgements}

 The authors would like to thank Vladimir Dokchitser and Robert Evans.
-The first named author was supported by the Engineering and Physical Sciences Research Council, through the EPSRC Centre for Doctoral Training in Geometry and Number Theory~[EP/L015234/1] (the London School of Geometry and Number Theory) at University College London.
+When this work was carried out the first named author was supported by the Engineering and Physical Sciences Research Council, through the EPSRC Centre for Doctoral Training in Geometry and Number Theory~[EP/L015234/1] (the London School of Geometry and Number Theory) at University College London.